hyurl/sfn/docs/v06x/en-US/session.md

-This feature is very important in **SFN** framework, session sharing allows you changing the state in one end and affecting the other without doing repeated work, it guarantees that once you logged in from a HTTP request, and your WebSocket will be logged in as well (and vice versa).
+This feature is very important in **SFN** framework, session sharing allows you changing the state in one end and affecting the other without doing repeated work, it guarantees that once you logged in from an HTTP request, and your WebSocket will be logged in as well (and vice versa).

 ## How To Use?